-Spend Lots of Quality Time with the Kids
+3. Spend Lots of Quality Time with the Kids

-Make sure you relax, have fun, and spend time with the family.
+Make sure you relax, have fun, and spend time with your family.
 This is all very important in making everyone feel at home in the new living space.
-Soon, the kids will want to settle in and start going over their new friends’ houses, but for now, spend your time together so the kids feel supported.
+Soon, the kids will want to settle in and start going over to their new friends’ houses, but for now, spend your time together so the kids feel supported.

 How to Relocate with a Family: Hire Professional Movers in New York City